Hainault Forest

 Cribraria argillacea

-This slime mould is sometimes affected by Stilbella byssiseda, a white fungal infection with white thread-like growths.
-Thank you to Brian Ecott and Professor Bruce Ing for helping with the identification and verification of this record.
+Lead Pellet slime mould is sometimes affected by Stilbella byssiseda a fungal infection with white thread-like growths.
+Thank you to Brian Ecott and Professor Bruce Ing for verifying my identification of this record.

 © hainaultforest.net.
 All rights reserved.